bhargavr445/react-hooks/README.md

 # useEffect (make sure not to use strict mode when working with this, it will render useEffect twice always)
     1. can we used as a constructor and onInit etc etc, but its dependencies(state props) needs to be configured accordingly

+# contextAPI is equalent to behaviour subject

 # Routing
 Link
 NavLink
 errorElement
+index route
 useNavigate() hook => Programatically navigating.. useParams() - to get all the parrams from URL(i.e id's from dynamic ids etc..)